Filtered colimit elimination from Birkhoff's variety theorem: Introduction

 We now give an overview of the contents of the paper.
 In \cref{section2}, we recall some basic notions such as partial Horn theories \cite{palmgren2007partial} and relative algebraic theories \cite{kawase2023birkhoffs}.
-We begin in \cref{section3} to introduce the notion of \emph{local retractions} and to prove some basic properties and a characterization of them.
+We begin in \cref{section3} to recall the notion of \emph{local retractions} (also called \emph{pure quotients} in \cite{adamek2004purequotient}) and to prove some basic properties and a characterization of them.
 Local retractions are a kind of epimorphism and will play a crucial role in filtered colimit elimination as described above.
 Moreover, we will see that in the hierarchy of epimorphisms, local retractions lie between retractions and regular epimorphisms in a locally finitely presentable category.

 In \cref{section4}, we introduce with several examples, the ascending chain condition for categories, which is a sufficient condition for filtered colimit elimination.
 This condition is closely related to the strong connectedness of objects.
 Two objects $X$ and $Y$ are called \emph{strongly connected} if there are morphisms $X\to Y$ and $Y\to X$.
 Now, the ascending chain condition for a category $\A$ is equivalent to saying that the partially ordered class of all strongly connected components in $\A$, denoted by $\sigma(\A)$, satisfies the ordinary ascending chain condition.
 More on strong connectedness will be discussed later in \cref{section6}.